Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 ## Running the pipeline

-Before starting the pipeline, prepare the storage account to create a container for the pipeline run.
+Before starting the pipeline, prepare the storage account in <environmentCode>-data-rg resource group by creating a container for the pipeline run.

 - Create a new container for every pipeline run.
 Make sure the container name does not exceed 8 characters.